 Gap analysis projects look at how well a language or set of languages is supported on the Web in terms of text layout, and creates proposals for improving support where needed.

 Mail archives can be found in the list of groups.
 Check the group pages for information about how the lists are used.

-The main news feed for the W3C Internationalization activity is the home page and the @webi18n twitter stream.
+The main news feed for the W3C Internationalization activity is the home page and the @webi18n mastodon and twitter channels.
 However there are some additional feeds listed at this link.